 Croup is an upper respiratory condition that often affects infants and young children.
 Typical symptoms include a barking cough and respiratory distress.
 Children with croup are usually diagnosed based on a clinical examination.
-Your doctor may also perform an airway or chest x-ray to help make the diagnosis.
+Your doctor may also perform a neck or chest x-ray to help make the diagnosis.

 Croup usually improves by itself.
 However, home treatments that introduce humidity or cold air into the environment are often used to help improve breathing.